 What is flying Beyond Visual Line of Sight?

-When an operator cannot see the aircraft, that is beyond their line of sight.
-In the scope of DFR, having this waiver allows for the teleoperator to be stationed anywhere.
-If the emergency is 50 miles away on the other side of a Sheriff departments county, a teleoperator is able to deploy and control a drone on that side of the county.
-Instead of relying on a trained pilot to bring a drone to that side of the county, BVLOS allows public safety officers to get safely and responsibly get eyes on a situation in a timely manner.
+When an operator cannot see the aircraft, it is beyond their line of sight.
+In the context of DFR, securing a BVLOS waiver allows for the teleoperator to be stationed anywhere.
+If an emergency is 50 miles away and on the other side of a Sheriff’s department’s county, a teleoperator is able to deploy and control a drone in that area, instead of relying on a trained pilot to deploy a drone to that side of the county.
+BVLOS allows public safety to get eyes on a situation in a safe, reliable, and timely manner.

 Why is BVLOS Important?

 Speaking from Paladin’s experience in getting BVLOS waivers, the entire process for obtaining one is focused around one common theme – safety.
 Specifically, the FAA has looked at how safe the technology is and whether the department has been educated and can safely operate BVLOS missions in accordance with the rules and regulations set forth by the FAA.
 Paladin has submitted multiple CONOPS to get BVLOS waivers for partner departments and has outlined the following in each one.
 Looking at the powerpoint used at AUVSI 2019 to explain BVLOS, it is clear that the FAA wants to know: